FastSense/edge_ai_demo/README.md

 This node gets input video streams from several sources,  detects objects in them and tries to reidentificate already detected humans using common database.
-For all incoming sources only one detection model provided, which sharing between callback threads.
+For all incoming sources only one detection model is provided, which is shared between callback threads.
-Each source processed by its own reidentification model in parallel.
+Each source is processed by its own reidentification model in parallel.

 ### Topics